-- -Larger request sizes yield higher performance.
-This effect is more pronounced in the disk region. - -Reads are faster than writes, even when all the data fits in the file cache (Figure 7(b)).
+- Larger request sizes yield higher performance.
+This effect is more pronounced in the disk region. - Reads are faster than writes, even when all the data fits in the file cache (Figure 7b).
 Although the data fits in the file cache, writes still cause i-node changes to be written to disk periodically for reliability in case of a system crash.
-This additional overhead for writing causes writes to be slower than reads. - -Sequentiality offers no benefit in the file cache region (Figure 7(d)) but offers substantial benefit in the disk region (Figure 7(i)).
+This additional overhead for writing causes writes to be slower than reads. - Sequentiality offers no benefit in the file cache region (Figure 7b) but offers substantial benefit in the disk region (Figure 7a).

+8.1.2.
+DECstation 5000/200

-8.1.2 DECstation 5000/200.
-Figure 8 shows selected self-scaling benchmark results for the DECstation 5000/200 (a full set of graphs are in the Appendix, Figures 18 and 19).
-The uniqueBytes graph (Figure 8(a)) shows three performance plateaus, uniqueBytes = 0 to 5 MB, uniqueBytes = 5 to 20 MB, and uniqueBytes > 20 MB.
+Figure 8 shows self-scaling benchmark results for the DECstation 5000/200.
+The uniqueBytes graph (Figure 8a) shows three performance plateaus, uniqueBytes = 0 to 5 MB, uniqueBytes = 5 to 20 MB, and uniqueBytes > 20 MB.
 Thus, the self-scaling benchmark gathers three sets of measurements: at uniqueBytes 2 MB, 15 MB, and 36 MB.
-The most interesting phenomenon involves readFrac (Figure 8(b)).
+The most interesting phenomenon involves readFrac (Figure 8b).

 In the first performance level (uniqueBytes = 2 MB), reads and writes are the same speed.
 At the next performance level (uniqueBytes = 15 MB), reads are much faster than writes.
 This is due to the effective write cache of Sprite's LFS being much smaller than the read cache, so reads are cached in this performance region while writes are not.
 The write cache of LFS is smaller because LFS limits the number of dirty cache blocks to avoid deadlock during cleaning.
-The effective file cache size for writes is only 5-8 MB, while for reads it is 20 MB (personal communication, M. Rosenblum, July 1992).5 In contrast, when uniqueBytes is large enough to exercise the disk for both reads and writes, writes are faster than reads.
-This phenomenon is due
+The effective file cache size for writes is only 5-8 MB, while for reads it is 20 MB [Rosenblum92].6 In contrast, when uniqueBytes is large enough to